 The same is the case for Android users.
 I’m not as well-versed in Android apps, as I’ve only owned an Adroid phone for a few months, but some popular choices include Tangorin or an app simply entitled Japanese.

-Side note: If you’d like to use a browser-based dictionary instead, my personal favorite is Weblio (and it’s not based on EDICT!)
+If you’d like to use a browser-based dictionary instead, my personal favorite is Weblio (and it’s not based on EDICT!)
 So that’s also an option if you don’t want to/can’t use an app.
+Additionally, the Japanese Windows IME (and Google IME) have handwriting recognition as well.

 Step Two: Get the Google Translate App